yasminahobeika/Decision_Tree_Implementation_From_Scratch/DTree_scratch/readme.md

 y_parent: Parent node data for labels.
 The DecisionTreeClassifier class builds a decision tree model for classification problems.
 It uses the _build_tree function to recursively grow the decision tree by finding the best split at each node based on a specified loss criterion.
 It then generates the tree structure and returns the root node of the decision tree.

+## Decision Tree Regressor
+This code implements a Decision Tree Regressor algorithm for regression problems.
+The algorithm is implemented in Python and uses NumPy library.

+### DecisionTreeRegressor class
+The DecisionTreeRegressor class is used to initialize the Decision Tree constructor for regression problems, which stores and initializes the following:

+* max_depth: Maximum tree depth.
+Default value is set to 100.
+* min_samples_split: Minimum samples required for splitting nodes.
+Default value is set to 2.
+* n_features: Number of features to be used for tree.
+Default is set to None.
+* criterion: Cost function or Loss criterion for splitting nodes.
+Default is set to 'mse'.
+The train() method of the DecisionTreeRegressor class is used to build the decision tree structure.
+It takes two inputs:

+1. X: a matrix of input features
+2. y: a vector of output labels

+The Node_reg class constructor initializes the tree nodes for the regression problem, which stores and initializes the following:

+* feature: Feature index used for best split.
+* left_spl: Left child node.
+* right_spl: Right child node.
+* spl_val: Node splitting threshold value.
+* var_redn: Variance loss value.
+* out_val: Output value of the node.
+The is_leaf_node() method of the Node_reg class is used to check whether a node is a leaf node or not.

+The _build_tree() method is a recursive function that builds the decision tree structure.
+It takes two inputs:

+1. X: a matrix of input features
+2. y: a vector of output labels

+The function returns tree nodes after each iteration.

+The _calculate_node_mean() method computes the leaf node value which is the mean of the output labels.

+The _split() method is used to split the data into left and right child nodes.

+The DecisionTreeClassifier & DecisionTreeRegressor classes also have a tree attribute that stores the tree structure to generate **tree graph visualization**.